 Moreover, dominant global discourses on ‘global development’ and ‘social justice’ arising from certain schools of thought are recognized as increasingly problematic when placed alongside questions such as who benefits from ‘global development’, who decides how social justice is reached for whom and on what grounds, and related questions on the ‘best’ paths to reach social justice.

-This year’s event is therefore an attempt raise discussions on the vital issue of ‘praxis’, particularly referring to the experiences and responsibilities of PhD researchers in engaging with their research, when engaging with literature, discourses, and with fieldwork.
+This year’s event is therefore an attempt raise discussions on the vital issue of ‘praxis’, particularly referring to the experiences and responsibilities of PhD researchers and practitioners in engaging with their research, when engaging with literature, discourses, and with fieldwork.

 Conference theme and questions

 Some of the pertinent questions to be raised through this dialogue would be:

 • What has been the scope for scholar activism and the responsibilities of PhD researchers and practitioners in contexts where social justice considerations are paramount?